muratk3n/thirdwave/en/README.md

 ---

-If everyone stuck one side, -ism, none of what followed wld be necessary.

-But the process had to happen this way I guess..
+Actually Dem div indirectly caused Rep division later.
+If everyone stuck one side, -ism, none of that wld happen.
+Had to happen this way I guess..

----

-Reps div is partially due to Dem div many years earlier, if u think about it..
-So weird..

 ---